 Also known as Blackfin Snake Eel, Black-finned Sand Eel, Highfin Snake Eel, Longfin Snake Eel, Rice-paddy Eel.

-Found singly over inshore waters, buried in soft bottoms with just the head showing with a few cleaner shrimps crawling over their heads close to coral reefs.
+Found singly, buried in soft bottoms with just the head showing, with a few cleaner shrimps crawling over their heads, over inshore waters of coral reefs.

 They feed on cephalopods, crustaceans, and small fish.